fsdias/fsdias.github.io/_posts/2020-11-16-network_distance.md

 We need two shapefiles to start, one with the river network and another with the vegetation samples' point location.
 Important notes about the shapefiles:

 * the river shapefile can't have any topological problems.
 I recommend that you use QGIS and run the "Fix geometries" algorithm to fix any issues.
 It's available in the Processing toolbox.
-* the points shapefile needs to have at least the following columns, one with a unique identifier (e.g., ID), a column with the "x" coordinates, and another one with the "y" coordinates.
-Use a metric coordinate reference system, do not use WGS84 (EPSG 4326).
+* the points shapefile needs to have at least the following columns: id) a unique identifier, x) a column with the "x" coordinates, y) a column with "y" coordinates.
+* Use a metric coordinate reference system.
+Do not use WGS84 (EPSG 4326).

 In this post we will be working with "rivers.shp" and "points.shp"([download](https://github.com/fsdias/blog_data/tree/main/network_distance)).
 Map below.